Open Energy Modelling Initiative: Academic literature

 This 2012 paper presents the case for using "open, publicly accessible software and data as well as crowdsourcing techniques to develop robust energy analysis tools".
 The paper claims that these techniques can produce high-quality results and are particularly relevant for developing countries.

 There is an increasing call for the energy models and datasets used for energy policy analysis and advice to be made public in the interests of transparency and quality.
-A 2010 paper concerning energy efficiency modeling argues that "an open peer review process can greatly support model verification and validation, which are essential for model development".
+A 2010 paper concerning energy efficiency modelling argues that "an open peer review process can greatly support model verification and validation, which are essential for model development".
 One 2012 study argues that the source code and datasets used in such models should be placed under publicly accessible version control to enable third-parties to run and check specific models.
 Another 2014 study argues that the public trust needed to underpin a rapid transition in energy systems can only be built through the use of transparent open-source energy models.
 The UK TIMES project (UKTM) is open source, according to a 2014 presentation, because "energy modelling must be replicable and verifiable to be considered part of the scientific process" and because this fits with the "drive towards clarity and quality assurance in the provision of policy insights".
 In 2016, the Deep Decarbonization Pathways Project (DDPP) is seeking to improve its modelling methodologies, a key motivation being "the intertwined goals of transparency, communicability and policy credibility."
 A 2016 paper argues that model-based energy scenario studies, wishing to influence decision-makers in government and industry, must become more comprehensible and more transparent.
-To these ends, the paper provides a checklist of transparency criteria that should be completed by modelers.
+To these ends, the paper provides a checklist of transparency criteria that should be completed by modellers.
 The authors note however that they "consider open source approaches to be an extreme case of transparency that does not automatically facilitate the comprehensibility of studies for policy advice."
 An editorial from 2016 opines that closed energy models providing public policy support "are inconsistent with the open access movement [and] public [sic] funded research".
 A 2017 paper lists the benefits of open data and models and the reasons that many projects nonetheless remain closed.
 The paper makes a number of recommendations for projects wishing to transition to a more open approach.
 The authors also conclude that, in terms of openness, energy research has lagged behind other fields, most notably physics, biotechnology, and medicine.
 Moreover: